A bowl of foods ideal for biohacking

 Juicing Celery or Beetroot for Circulation

-Fresh celery or beetroot juice boosts nitric oxide production, which improves blood flow and oxygen delivery to the brain [27].
-Better circulation can enhance both cognitive function, physical endurance and can help inhibit inflammatory diseases [28].
+Fresh celery or beetroot juice boosts nitric oxide production, which improve blood flow and oxygen delivery to the brain [28].
+Better circulation can enhance both cognitive function, physical endurance and can help inhibit inflammatory diseases [29].

 Urolithin A (from Pomegranate)